Winstedt Way™

 Field trips, connected to academic units, are scheduled every term to allow students to apply concepts in a real-world context.

-Whole-day, overnight and overseas camps for students from Year 4 and up facilitate independence, problem-solving and leadership development.
+Whole-day and overnight camps for students from Year 4 and up facilitate independence, problem-solving and leadership development.